emqx/emqx-docs/en_US/durability/management.md

 ### `emqx_ds_egress_batches`

-Increments each time a batch of messages is successfully written to durable sessions.
+Increments each time a batch of messages is successfully written to durable storage.

 ### `emqx_ds_egress_messages`

-Counts messages successfully written to durable sessions.
+Counts messages successfully written to durable storage.

 ### `emqx_ds_egress_bytes`

-Counts the total volume of payload data successfully written to durable sessions.
+Counts the total volume of payload data successfully written to durable storage.
 Note: This metric only considers message payloads, so the actual volume of data written may be larger.

 ### `emqx_ds_egress_batches_failed`

-Increments each time writing data to durable sessions fails for any reason.
+Increments each time writing data to durable storage fails for any reason.

 ### `emqx_ds_egress_flush_time`

-A rolling average of time (in μs) spent writing batches to durable sessions.
+A rolling average of time (in μs) spent writing batches to durable storage.
 It's a key indicator of replication speed.

 ### `emqx_ds_store_batch_time`